Deatho0ne/IdleChampScripts/README.md

 ### Idle Champion Scripts and stuff

-All images are pulled from Idle Champions and are owned by [Codename Entertainment Inc.](http://www.codenameentertainment.com/)
+All images are pulled from Idle Champions and are owned by [Codename Entertainment Inc.](http://www.codenameentertainment.com/) Only the scripts/readme/logs are under the GPU lisence.

 I have written a [guide](https://docs.google.com/document/d/1V3vviSagVLMXZ-pCFpraEnMpOIv9QlgFQY7J55tBt6s/edit#) which will explain some things about the game and some champs to get.
 This should help you understand why some of the coding is done in the scripts.